Juicern/luma/docs/Luma_PRD.md

   - A user-friendly name (e.g. “Professional”, “Casual”).
   - A `prompt_text` describing how Luma should rewrite (tone, style, language).
 - Luma must list a user’s presets so the frontend can display them.
-- User selects one preset for each session; its `id` is passed to the backend.
+- User selects one preset for each capture; its `id` is passed to the backend.

 ### FR2 – System Prompt